Abdaishere/mp3-and-png-to-pptx/readme.md

-# audio and image to pptx
+# .mp3 and .png into .pptx
-convert audio and image into pptx file
+convert .mp3 and .png into pptx slide

 ## Installation